-It's incredibly important to make sure you actually just get the editting done and produce the final videos that make up your course.
+It's incredibly important to make sure you actually just get the editing done and produce the final videos that make up your course.

-It's tempting to keep editting over and over and trying to perfect everything.
+It's tempting to keep editing over and over and trying to perfect everything.
 Remember that people want to learn from you and your individual style is part of that.

 It doesn't need to be absolutely perfect - it's completely fine to be a little rough round the edges..especially if it's a starter course you're making.

-Even if you’re not filming much of your course on camera, you probably still want a decent webcam to record yourself speaking directly to your audience/course subscribers, for example when making short introduction videos or final messages at the end of a course.
+Even if you’re mainly doing screen capture recordings, you'll still need to record yourself speaking directly to your audience - for example when making short introduction videos or final messages at the end of a course.

-I hope this module doesn’t leave you feeling overwhelmed.
+I hope this article doesn’t leave you feeling overwhelmed.